365 Gellert Blvd

 Winter Melon Soup ($25 Small) was pushed by the waiter, so we succumbed and ordered it.
 This very good soup comes served in a small wintermelon and is full flavorful ingredients including crab, mushrooms, and pork.
 The small version serves 5 people.

-Sweet Corn Soup ($12) sounded like cream of corn but was a piping hot pot of well done corn soup with a hint of sweetness.
+Sweet Corn Soup ($14) sounded like cream of corn but was a piping hot pot of well done corn soup with a hint of sweetness.
+Not on the menu any more, but we still could order it.

 Hand Roasted Suckling Pig Slices ($18 small) was pretty expensive for what we got, but the skin was crispy and the meat tender.
 They hand remove most of the fatty layer under the skin.
 Most pieces were bone in for maximum effect.
 You can order the Whole Suckling pig for $190, half of a pig is also available.
 It is quite a site to behold, as the pigs eyes are now flashing LED’s.
 There would be no difference in meat quality though as they roast the pigs starting around 5pm each evening.